augmentedstartups/ARCore/B_HitTestingARCore/README.md

 If you are using ARCore 1.1 or 1.0, You will find this at:
 GoogleARCore>>Examples>>HelloAR>>Prefabs>>TrackedPlaneVisualizer
-Use the PlaneVisualizationManager.cs from the ARCore1.0_1.1 Folder
+Use the PlaneVisualizationManager.cs from the ARCore1.0_1.1 Folder.